 This world is full of incredible, jaw-dropping sights, foods, and people.
 Experiencing these things helps us grow as people and gives us the opportunity to enjoy life to it’s fullest.
 But when there’s something new and interesting around every corner, how do you decide where to go?

-While you may hear more about Paris or Bali on TV and social media, this elite group of conscientious travelers has defined the top 10 travel destinations which embody the best the world has to offer.
+While you may hear more about Paris or Bali on TV and social media, this elite group of conscientious travelers has defined the top 10 holiday destinations which embody the best the world has to offer.
 Not just the places that seem the most desirable on a movie screen.

 To help us understand why each destination is awesome we invited travel bloggers to share their thoughts.
 This group of analyzers are paid to travel full-time, analyzing and critiquing each location as they go.
 In their professional words we learn why the seasoned traveling families have chosen the very best places to visit in 2019!